AshrafulPatHan/Royal_Restaurant_server/doc/key/work.md

 user
-- user can see all food
+- user can see all food and menu (food is on home page limited food , menu is all food)
 - user can sort food
 - order a food
 - cancel a order